quicwg/multipath/draft-ietf-quic-multipath.md

 As the MP_NEW_CONNECTION_ID frames applies the sequence number per path, the sequence number in the MP_RETIRE_CONNECTION_ID frame is also per path.
-The MP_RETIRE_CONNECTION_ID frame retires the Connection ID with the specified path ID and sequence number.
+The MP_RETIRE_CONNECTION_ID frame retires the Connection ID with the specified Path ID and sequence number.

 The processing of an incoming RETIRE_CONNECTION_ID frame is described in {{Section 19.17 of QUIC-TRANSPORT}}.
 The same processing